microsoft/vscode-cpptools/Extension/walkthrough/devcommandprompt/open-developer-command-prompt.md

 <h1 data-loc-id="walkthrough.windows.title.open.dev.command.prompt">Relaunch using the <span>Developer Command Prompt for VS</span></h1>
-<p data-loc-id="walkthrough.windows.background.dev.command.prompt">You are using a Windows machine with the MSVC compiler, so for all environment variables to be set correctly, you either need to:</p>
+<p data-loc-id="walkthrough.windows.background.dev.command.prompt" data-loc-hint="This is an incomplete sentence that will be continued in the bullet points to follow">You are using a Windows machine with the MSVC compiler, so for all environment variables to be set correctly, you either need to:</p>
 <ul>
 <li><p data-loc-id="walkthrough.windows.start.from.dev.command">Start VS Code from the <span>Developer Command Prompt for VS</span>, or</p>
 </li>
-<li><p data-loc-id="walkthrough.windows.run.dev.command">Run the <code>C/C++: Set Developer Environment</code> command.</p>
+<li><p data-loc-id="walkthrough.windows.run.dev.command">Run the <code data-loc-id="walkthrough.windows.set.dev.environment">C/C++: Set Developer Environment</code> command.</p>
 </li>
 </ul>
 <h4 data-loc-id="walkthrough.windows.relaunch.command.prompt">To relaunch using the <span>Developer Command Prompt for VS</span></h4>